Workflow: Hydraulic model - conversion, simulation and post-processing#

 N Arrays: 23

-# Since there can be multiple point boundary conditions on the bulk mesh,
+# Since there can be multiple boundary conditions in the subdomains,

 plotter.subplot(i, 0)